MichaelKleyman/Turtle-Crossing-The-Road-Game/README.md

 # Turtle-Crossing-The-Road-Game
-Iteration of the cross road game using Python Turtle Graphics
+Iteration of the crossy road game using Python Turtle Graphics.